KohakuBlueleaf/KohakuRAG/docs/image_rag_example.md

 ## Summary

 **Key Takeaways**:
-1. ✅ Image captioning improves RAG accuracy by 5-10% on visual-heavy datasets
+1. Image captioning improves RAG accuracy by 5-10% on visual-heavy datasets
-2. ✅ OpenRouter + qwen model = cost-effective solution (~$0.13 per 50 docs)
+2. OpenRouter + qwen model = cost-effective solution (~$0.13 per 50 docs)
-3. ✅ Separate indices allow easy comparison
+3. Separate indices allow easy comparison
-4. ✅ WebP compression keeps storage overhead minimal
+4. WebP compression keeps storage overhead minimal
-5. ✅ The `--with-images` flag makes integration seamless
+5. The `with_images = True` config setting makes integration seamless

 **When to Use Image Captioning**:
-- ✅ Technical papers with charts/graphs
+- Technical papers with charts/graphs
-- ✅ Reports with data visualizations
+- Reports with data visualizations
-- ✅ Presentations with diagrams
+- Presentations with diagrams
-- ✅ Any corpus where figures contain unique information
+- Any corpus where figures contain unique information

 **When to Skip**:
-- ❌ Text-only documents
+- Text-only documents
-- ❌ Scanned PDFs (requires OCR instead)
+- Scanned PDFs (requires OCR instead)
-- ❌ Decorative images with no informational content
+- Decorative images with no informational content
-- ❌ Cost-sensitive applications with marginal visual content
+- Cost-sensitive applications with marginal visual content

 For more examples and use cases, see the main [README](../README.md) and [WattBot documentation](wattbot.md).